roznet/flyfunboarding/README.md

 ## Acknowledgments

 This app was developed with extensive assistance from ChatGPT by OpenAI and GitHub Copilot, two AI-powered tools that provided valuable insights and code suggestions throughout the development process.
-Their contributions have not only significantly enhanced the app's functionality and user experience but also made the development process much faster than is typical for such an application.
+Their contributions have made the development process much faster than is typical for such an application.
 We appreciate their support in making this project a success.